MisterJulsen/MinecraftCommunityServer/rules.md

 - [Public railway network](#public-railways) _Rules for an organized public railway network_
 - [Public railway standards](#public-railways-standards) _Standardization of the public rail network_
 - [Our recommendations](#our-recommendations) _What we think might have an positive effect on the community without forcing it_
+- [Content Creation](#content-creation) _Some basic rules for content creators_

 ## General Rules
 - ### Respect and fairness
   Treat all players with respect and kindness.
 Insults, discrimination or bullying are strictly prohibited!
-Also, keep enough distance from other players' areas to avoid crowding them unless otherwise agreed.
-(We recommend at least 1000 blocks)
+Also, keep enough distance from other players if you want to build something on your own, to avoid crowding them.
 - ### No questionable content
   Structures or content that are offensive, obscene or otherwise inappropriate are prohibited.
 - ### Griefing and theft
-  Changing or looting someone else's property or items is not permitted.
+  Modifying or looting someone else's property or items is not permitted.
 - ### No cheating or exploits
   Do not use modifications, hacks or exploits that give you or other players an unfair advantage.
 Violation will be punished.
 If unsure, please ask.
 - ### Communication
-  Follow the server management's instructions and use the chat respectfully.
-Spam and excessive cursing and advertising are prohibited.
+  Follow the server staff's instructions and use the chat respectfully.
+Spam, excessive cursing and advertising are prohibited.
 Use English as the main language.
 - ### Report rule violations
   You can help ensure that the server remains a peaceful place for everyone!
 Please report any violations you notice or if you personally don't like something.
 We can then try to resolve the dispute or intervene appropriately.
 - ### Groups, guilds, nations